armin-ilg/fcc-tutorials/detector-design-tools/Visualization.md

 cd root_cern-To_gltf-Exporter
 ```

-then, we create new file `fccee_lar_conversion.hml` and use, for example, the
+then, we create new file `fccee_lar_conversion.html` and use, for example, the
 following configuration for the FCCee Noble Liquid Calorimeter:
 ```html
 <html>